mukhammedofficial/devopstudent-lab-agile-planning/README.md

-Hi.
+-Hi.
 My name is Muhammad
-I work as a Senior IT Systems Operations Specialist
-I have experience supporting enterprise applications and databases I am currently learning Agile Development and Scrum
+-I work as a Senior IT Systems Operations Specialist -I have experience supporting enterprise applications and databases -I am currently learning Agile Development and Scrum